 Did you know that sharks have thousands of teeth and lose approximately 100 teeth per day?
 For a shark, missing teeth are no big deal.
 Unfortunately for us humans, having one or more missing teeth can dramatically affect our ability to eat, speak, and have an appealing smile, especially since we can’t just grow new teeth.
 For these reasons, many people who have missing teeth look for restorative dental methods to replace their missing teeth.

 Replacing missing teeth is also important to maintain your oral health.
 Although one missing tooth may seem like no big deal, it can actually affect your entire smile.
-When it comes to replacing missing teeth, there are different options such as bridges, dentures, and dental implants.
+When it comes to replacing missing teeth, there are different options such as bridges, dentures.
 Each option offers the ability to replace one or more missing teeth using different methods.
 Here are how these three options compare:

 Like their name suggests, dental bridges “bridge” the gap left by one or more missing teeth.
 Traditional dental bridges are composed of one or more fake teeth that are fused together with a dental crown on either side.
 These dental crowns are placed over existing teeth in the mouth and are used to support the bridge of fake teeth.
 There are also other types of dental bridges that have a slightly different structure and that use a wire framework.
 In most cases, a bridge can be placed over the course of two dental appointments.
 The first appointment is necessary to prepare the teeth receiving crowns and to take dental impressions for the fabrication of the bridge.
 The second appointment is then needed to check the fit of the restoration and cement the permanent restoration in place.
 As long as they are properly cared for, dental bridges can last around 10-15 years.